 I feel bad about not feeling good about Black History Month, though.
 For years I’ve wondered why I’ve been so reluctant to revel in the glory of our rich, fascinating history in our allocated slot.
 A knot still forms in the pit of my stomach as I think back on those awkward moments at school when the teacher would reference black history in front of a predominantly white classroom.
 Their eyes would dart in my direction, lingering just long enough for me to feel the weight of expectation on my different coloured shoulders.
 Should I be grateful that I’ve been given this month to remember a huge part of British history that we share?
 Is it required that I, the only black girl, be the mouthpiece for it again this year?
 Am I allowed to resent the subconscious undercurrent that inadvertently suggests this month is the only time for the country to publicly celebrate blackness?

-This year, some London boroughs came under fire for their rebranding of Black History Month, which has been a staple in the UK for more than 30 years now.
+Last year, some London boroughs came under fire for their rebranding of Black History Month, which has been a staple in the UK for more than 30 years now.
 Wandsworth council was the latest to drop the "Black History" and replace it with "Diversity Month" and just like that, the well meaning purpose at the core of our annual celebration was shot dead.
 Better, the now ironically named private company behind Wandsworth's rebrand, believes we should celebrate Britain’s "many and varied experiences and cultures".
 While that’s an easy statement to agree with on the surface, it completely misses the point of there being a month dedicated to black history in the first place.
 Instead, marginalised communities are lumped together beneath the now meaningless "diversity" umbrella and our individual histories are diluted once again.
 One box ticked for a multitude of people when, in reality, it only further reinforces the sad and frustrating rhetoric that minorities still, at this stage in history, aren’t important.

 We’re fortunate enough to live in a world where there’s a huge population of people connected by rage, good sense and social media, who are willing to shout when yet another awards ceremony bypasses black talent.
 There are a growing number of people who recognise that one film showcasing predominantly black, Asian, female or LGBT talent isn’t the answer but sure, it’s a step towards representation.
 Save for the misguided "All Lives Matter" brigade who (like Better, it seems) miss the pertinence of defending a minority so proactively dismissed as worthless, most of us know better than to accept tired ways of banging the equality drum for the sake of void cultural currency.
 So, with all this willing force for good that isn't confined to October, why does Black History Month still make me apprehensive about a largely positive cause working to do the same thing?